-Third-party blogging platforms like Medium are EASY.
+Third-party blogging platforms and sites like Medium are EASY.
 So, so easy compared with building yourself a content platform.

 Suspiciously easy, you could say.

 Setting up an account on Medium = five minutes of effort and zero money before you’re creating beautiful articles that have the potential to be seen by millions.
 What’s not to like, for a small business with limited marketing budget?

 3 reasons not to trust your content to third-party blogging platforms